 - One taken by an official at public expense.

-b.
-One taken by a person who is the guest of a business or agency seeking favor or patronage.
+- One taken by a person who is the guest of a business or agency seeking favor or patronage.

 Origin of junket

 - Middle English jonket rush basket, preparation of cream or milk served on rushes, feast modern French dialectal (Normandy) jonquette a kind of dessert made with boiled milk French jonchée container made of rushes for draining soft cheeses, soft cheese made in such a container all untimately from Latin iuncus rush

 From American Heritage Dictionary of the English Language, 5th Edition